HomeArticlesComparisonELSS vs PPF

 PPF's core promise is certainty.
 The 7.1% annual interest rate is set by the Government of India and has historically ranged from 7.1% to 12% since the scheme's inception.
 Even at the current lower rate, PPF delivers a mathematically precise outcome with zero variance.

-Real-world numbers for PPF: Investing Rs 1.5 lakh per year for 15 years at 7.1% produces a maturity amount of Rs 40.68 lakh.
-This entire amount — principal plus interest — is completely tax-free.
-There is no LTCG, no TDS, no surcharge.
+Real-world numbers for PPF: investing Rs 1.5 lakh per year for 15 years at 7.1% produces a maturity amount of Rs 40.68 lakh.
+This entire amount, principal plus interest, comes out completely tax-free.
+No LTCG, no TDS, no surcharge.
 Rs 40.68 lakh is what you actually receive.

 Use the PPF Calculator to see how your maturity amount changes based on annual deposit amount, start year, and different interest rate scenarios.